TiVo: United Kingdom

 The TiVo service was launched in the United Kingdom in the autumn of 2000.
 It sold only 35,000 units over the next 18 months.
 Thomson, makers of the only UK TiVo box, abandoned it in early 2002 after BSkyB launched its Sky+ integrated "set-top" decoder and DVR, which dominated the market for DVRs in homes subscribing to BSkyB's paid-for satellite television service.
 Many manufacturers, including Thomson have launched integrated decoder boxes/DVRs in the UK for other digital platforms, including free satellite, terrestrial, cable and IPTV.

 A technical issue caused TiVo Suggestions to stop recording for S1 UK TiVo customers in late September 2008, but this was fixed in late January 2009.

 Since December 2010, UK TiVo units that were not already on an active monthly subscription or lifetime subscription could no longer be re-activated.
 BSkyB who were operating the support for TiVo no longer had full access to the TiVo systems to activate accounts.

 The TiVo S1 subscription service was maintained for both lifetime and monthly subscriptions until 1 June 2011.
 A community project known as AltEPG was established in March 2011 with the aim of providing a replacement for the discontinued subscription service.
 This project now provides programme guide data and software upgrades for S1 TiVos.

 On 24 November 2009, cable television provider Virgin Media entered into a strategic partnership with TiVo.
 Under the mutually exclusive agreement, TiVo developed a converged television and broadband interactive interface to power Virgin Media's next generation, high definition set top boxes.
 TiVo will become the exclusive provider of middleware and user interface software for Virgin Media's next generation set top boxes.
 Virgin Media will be the exclusive distributor of TiVo services and technology in the United Kingdom.
 Virgin Media released its first TiVo co-branded product in December 2010.
 On 17 March 2011, Virgin Media enabled access to a third tuner.

 As of 12 February 2015, Virgin Media has 2 million TiVo customers, 50% of their TV customers.

+In November 2020, Virgin Media launched Virgin TV 360, beginning to move away from TiVo.

+In July 2025, Virgin Media offered customers a free upgrade from TiVo to Virgin TV 360, and announced that certain services would no longer be available on TiVo.